Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Existing Methods

-Our implementation of generative AI focuses on supplementing training data to improve classification performance which has been demonstrated in bird species classification \cite{https://doi.org/10.1111/2041-210X.14239}.
+Our implementation of generative AI focuses on supplementing training data to improve classification performance that has been demonstrated in bird species classification \cite{https://doi.org/10.1111/2041-210X.14239}.
 In contrast, many generative AI uses are purely focused on image/data synthesis for direct use.
-ACGAN has specifically been applied to acoustic classification \cite{10.1121/10.0005202,dracgan} but we include here since it is a more widely used architecture and is faster at generating samples than diffusion models.
-As far as we are aware, this is the first implementation of diffusion models as augmentation methods for bird species classification, and the first use of either method for species classification at wind farms.
+ACGAN has specifically been applied for acoustic classification of bird species \cite{10.1121/10.0005202,dracgan} but we include here since it is a more widely used architecture and is faster at generating samples than diffusion models.
+Diffusion models have been used to improve classification performance of marine mammals \cite{10754260} but, as far as we are aware, this is the first implementation of them as augmentation methods for bird species classification, and the first use of either method for species classification at wind farms.